nest/nest-simulator/doc/contribute/coding_guidelines_cpp.rst

 The code has to compile without warnings (in the default settings of the build infrastructure).
 We restrict ourselves to C++03 standard for a larger support of compilers on various cluster systems and supercomputers.

-The [clang-format](http://clang.llvm.org/docs/ClangFormat.html) tool is built on the clang compiler frontend.
+The `clang-format <http://clang.llvm.org/docs/ClangFormat.html>`_ tool is built on the clang compiler frontend.
 It prettyprints input files in a configurable manner, and also has Vim and Emacs integration.
-We supply a [.clang-format](#clang-format-file) configuration file to enforce some parts of the coding style.
+We supply a :ref:`clang-format-file` to enforce some parts of the coding style.
 During the code review process we check that there is no difference between the committed files and the formatted version of the committed files:

 Developers can benefit from the tool by formatting their changes before issuing a pull request: for fixing the formatting of a single file consider using